 The company had raised $88 million over the last two years from private investors, using some proceeds to speed its Investigational New Drug applications to the FDA, and to start clinical trials focused on patients with mucosal pemphigus vulgaris (mPV), a rare condition in which painful blisters grow on patients’ mucous membranes.

-Cabaletta’s founders hope the technology, if successful against mPV, might contribute to treatments against other autoimmune diseases such as multiple sclerosis and lupus.
+Cabaletta’s founders hope the technology, if successful against mPV, might contribute to treatments against other autoimmune diseases such as MuSK-positive myasthenia gravis and mucocutaneous PV.
+Hemophilia A is also a target.

 Nichtberger, who has led the Life Sciences and Management capstone course on health-care company formation at the Wharton School, previously ran the human tissue-growing firm Tengion, which built a Norristown-area production facility that was idled after clinical trials failed.
 The site is now the home of research and manufacturing for Tmunity, the gene therapy developer started by Penn professor Carl June and his partners.